sivasatvik/git-pr-viewer/README.md

 # Git PR Viewer
-> Firefox extension for collapsing all expanded files in Github PR page.
+> Firefox extension for collapsing all expanded files and expanding all collapsed files in Github PR page.

 ## Installation